Hormonal imbalances are very common – why is this?

 - Carrot, celery, parsley, mint, tomato, apple

 - Beetroot, apple, pear, ginger, parsley

 - Orange, lemon (whole), carrot, fresh ginger, parsley

 Here is a chlorophyll hit – for super energy

-Pass all through the juicer & serve with crushed ice
+Pass all through the juicer and serve with crushed ice.

 Here is a liver purifier

 Pass all through a juicer.
-This is high in vitamin C and sulphur compounds to cleanse the liver.
+This is high in vitamin C and sulfur compounds to cleanse the liver.
 Add your liver tonic powder to this juice for extra effect.

-- Take 1 tablet or 1 capsule daily with food – to help support the thyroid gland’s production of thyroid hormones.
+Take 1-2 capsules daily with food - to help support the thyroid gland’s production of thyroid hormones.

 The above statements have not been evaluated by the FDA and are not intended to diagnose, treat or cure any disease.